DerwenAI/ERKG/README.md

-Otherwise, your AI app downstream will struggle with the kinds of details that make people get concerned, very concerned, very quickly: e.g., billing, deliveries, voter registration, crucial medical details, credit reporting, and so on.
+Otherwise, your AI app downstream will struggle with the kinds of details that make people get concerned, very concerned, very quickly: e.g., billing, deliveries, voter registration, crucial medical details, credit reporting, industrial safety, security, and so on.

 Recommended study:
   - ["Analytics on Entity Resolved Knowledge Graphs"](https://youtu.be/ZgK5YHNixTM), Mel Richey (2023)